 These symptoms can make it difficult to stay away from alcohol in those suffering from an anxiety disorder and panic attacks.
 The whole situation can present a difficult period for all affected, including the person’s family members and close friends.
 The hallucinations can be incredibly vivid while the seizures in some instances can be life-threatening.

 It is important to understand that, although alcohol can trigger anxious feelings, it is more likely that anxiety triggers excessive drinking.
 Research suggests people suffering from anxiousness and panic attacks are at a 30 percent higher risk of developing alcohol or drug abuse.

 Also, promoting a better outlook on life can be of massive help.
 For example, exercise has been shown to have a positive psychological effect on anxiety and panic attacks.
 It’s all about the way patients wee themselves from an outside perspective.
-Physical activity can help in improving one’s self-image and also works on a neurological level, increasing levels mood-enhancing endorphins.
+Physical activity can help in improving one’s self-image and also works on a neurological level, increasing levels of mood-enhancing endorphins.
 Alcoholism effect on mental health is just the opposite.

-Alcohol rehabilitation is the best way to cope with all the negative effects including anxiety.
+Treatment for alcoholism is the best way to cope with all the negative effects including anxiety.
 Recovery from alcohol addiction is achievable especially when conducted with the help of doctors and professional rehabilitation specialists.